Lewisham Council Homepage Skip navigation

 • conversions of a number of under-used or poor-quality council assets to provide council homes

-Finally, with support from our housing company Lewisham Homes, we are also pursuing discussions with developers whereby the Council can buy or partner on developments.
+Finally, we are also pursuing discussions with developers whereby the Council can buy off plan and/or partner on developments.
 This will accelerate the delivery of much-needed homes for social rent and temporary accommodation.

 We always welcome discussions on further opportunities for partnerships where we can: